angelamelinda/curex/README.md

 ## Folder Structure

-This project's structure look like this:
+This project' structure look like this:

 ```
 curex/